Board for International Food and Agricultural Development: Feed the Future Innovation Labs

-USAID and BIFAD supported a total of 24 Feed the Future Innovation Labs that used the expertise of 79 different colleges and Universities around the country.
+USAID and BIFAD supported a total of 24 Feed the Future Innovation Labs that used the expertise of 79 different colleges and universities around the country.
 Feed the Future in cooperation with top U.S. universities and developing countries research and develop solutions to tackle challenges in agriculture, food security, and nutrition where it is needed most.

 Training experiences delivered by U.S. Universities

 USAID and BIFAD have a long history of training foreign students at U.S. institutions of higher education.
-A total of 1,593 degree-seeking individuals were supported (2016) at institutions around the globe, 48% at U.S. institutions higher education another 5% are U.S. citizens working with Feed the Future Innovation Labs.
-Of the 1,593 individuals, the majority of sought degrees were in agriculture followed by, education, social science, business, science and math, medicine and public health, and arts and humanities (2016).
+A total of 1,593 degree-seeking individuals were supported (2016) at institutions around the globe: 48% at U.S. institutions of higher education and another 5% were U.S. citizens working with Feed the Future Innovation Labs.
+Of the 1,593 individuals, the majority sought degrees in agriculture followed by, education, social science, business, science, math, medicine, public health, arts, and humanities (2016).

-Organizational capacity development assisted by U.S. Universities
+Organisational capacity development assisted by U.S. Universities

 USAID and BIFAD along with other donors have invested in the strengthening of agricultural education and training to enable partner countries to develop a work force that is responsive to local and regional challenges.